 - Intuitive and user-friendly Content Management System (CMS): your team should be able to create a vibrant, interactive space where journalists, investors, potential employees, and members of the public can be introduced to all the most exciting and interesting things your company is working on.
 A CMS ensures that content is published quickly and easily.
 The newsroom should also support an array of content formats; newsletters; podcasts; video; infographics and more.

 - Integration and branding: Most large organizations have strict brand guidelines, so you might want to pay special attention to this one.
-Consistency is crucial and the newsroom should flow seamlessly from the rest of the site and should be visually indistinguishable.
+Consistency is crucial and the newsroom should flow seamlessly from the rest of the site and should be visually indistinguishable, this is part of the importance of a PR reporting software.
 A newsroom should look, feel and operate like the rest of the site.
 This includes everything from navigation to logos, button styles, type sizes, page frame, and all other graphic elements.

 - Adaptability: Producing content for journalists is very different from creating content for customers, end-users, or investors.
 If you’ve got multiple audiences, make sure that your newsroom adapts to the way they get their information.
 Navigation should easily allow visitors to access the content most relevant to them.